 This is a lab oriented course that deals with the structure and function of the major human body systems.
-This course is aligned to BIO 160 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.

 PHYSICS

 This course is a laboratory oriented scientific investigation of mechanics, heat, optics, sound, light, electromagnetism, nuclear energy, and atomic structure.